junaidkhawaja/JS-Assignment-React-Vite-Ecommerce/README.md

-# React + Vite
+# Ecommerce Landing Page using Vite + React

+Jawan Pakistan Assignment for React Ecommerce Landing Page using Vite Framework.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: